seancorfield/next-jdbc/doc/friendly-sql-functions.md

                    "Aunt Sally" "sour@lagunitas.beer"] {:return-keys true})
 ```

+All the hash maps must have the same set of keys, so that the vector of hash
+maps can be converted to a vector of columns names and a vector of row value
+vectors, as above, so a single multi-row insertion can be performed.

+If you wish to insert multiple hash maps that do not have identical keys, you
+need to iterate over `insert!` and insert one row at a time, which will
+generally be much slower.

-> Note: this expands to a single SQL statement with placeholders for every
+> Note: both of these expand to a single SQL statement with placeholders for every
 value being inserted -- for large sets of rows, this may exceed the limits
 on SQL string size and/or number of parameters for your JDBC driver or your
 database.
 Several databases have a limit of 1,000 parameter placeholders.